CMB Spectral Distortions from Cooling Macroscopic Dark Matter: Spectral Distortions by Macros

 We have also calculated the perturbation to the neutrino energy density, since neutrinos are injected well after weak-interaction freezeout at $T_{CMB9}\simeq 10$, but the change in $N_{eff}$ is negligible.
 This could change if the internal physics of the Macro were radically different.

-The predicted $\mu$ and $y$ are comparable to the target sensitivities of anticipated next-generation spectral distortion satellite missions.
-We also remind the reader that because Macros are much hotter than the plasma through much of their history and remain hot well after recombination, $\mu$ and $y$ do not adequately capture the detectability of the SD signal.
+The predicted $y$ distortion is comparable to the target sensitivities of anticipated next-generation spectral distortion satellite missions, and the predicted $\mu$ distortion is nearly so.
+We remind the reader that since Macros are much hotter than the plasma through much of their history and stay hot well after recombination, $\mu$ and $y$ do not adequately capture the detectability of the SD signal.